Animal Surprises

 Stingrays cannot see what they are eating.
 Their eyes are on top of their body.
 Their mouths are underneath.
 They smell the difference between food and non-food items.

-Fish bark, burp, groan, grunt, hiss, hoot, moan and make sucking noises.
+Fish bark, burp, groan, grunt, hiss, hoot, moan, and make sucking noises.
 The Gulf Corvina can be louder than rock concert.

 Mako and Great White Sharks heat some body parts to improve their cold-water performance.